vivainio/zipget-rs/README.md

 ## Recipe Format

 Zipget uses JSON recipe files to define what to download and where to put it.
-Recipes support both direct URLs and GitHub releases:
+Recipes support HTTP URLs, GitHub releases, and S3 buckets:

 ```json
 {